msuliq/rails-microblog/README.md

 ## Deployment
 This sample microblog app is deployed to Heroku at [*rails-microblogg*](https://rails-microblogg.herokuapp.com).

-The full production app includes several advanced features, including sending email with Twilio SendGrid and storing uploaded images with AWS S3.
+The full production app includes several advanced features, including sending email through SMTP and storing uploaded images with AWS S3.

 Visiting the URL above should show you the sample app running in production.
 As with the local version, you can then register a new user or log in as the sample non-admin user with the email `example@railstutorial.org` and password `foobaz`.